MathGPT-Free/.github/profile/README.md

-# MathGPT - Free AI Math Solver & Best Homework Helper
+# MathGPT - Free AI Math Solver & Best AI for Math

 MathGPT is an advanced AI-powered math solver designed to assist users in tackling a wide range of mathematical problems, from basic arithmetic to complex calculus.
 Utilizing cutting-edge algorithms, MathGPT provides accurate, step-by-step solutions and detailed explanations, making it an invaluable tool for students, educators, and professionals alike.

 ## Start Using MathGPT Now
-Ready to solve your math problems instantly?
+Ready to start your relaxing math journey?
 Let's start now!

 [MathGPT](https://math-gpt.ai)